Welcome to your directory of immigrating to Mexico

 *** 1) U.S. citizens in Mexico still cannot own property within 50 kilometers of the coasts or within 100 kilometers of the border withOUT having to go through the mysterious and at times unpredictable bureaucracy involving fideicomisos (trusts).
 To confirm this, see article 2 clause VI of Mexico's Ley de Inversión Extranjera / Foreign Investment Law:

-Mexican laws mentioned on this page are available in other formats, too, but peculiarly no longer in .html or even txt. ones at:
+Mexican laws mentioned on this page are available in other formats, too, at:

 Incidentally, some in Mexico justify this discriminatory restriction on land-ownership by citing to how they lost territory in the past and had to repel foreign invasions.
 Did the USA not permanently lose considerable territory, for example, to Canada and Britain during the War of 1812 though?
 Nevertheless the USA does not impose any such land-ownership restrictions on people from foreign countries, does it?
 Meanwhile, did the U.S.A. not endure attacks waged from abroad during years such as (but not limited to) 1941 and 2001?
 And did you know that reportedly half of those arrested during the Rodney King riots in Los Angeles back in 1992 were illegals from México?
 Many of those are now land-owners in the USA's coastal region even as law-abiding U.S. citizens in México may not do the same.
 Is this double-standard fair?